rust-lang/cargo/src/doc/man/cargo-vendor.md

 {{#option "`-s` _manifest_" "`--sync` _manifest_" }}
 Specify extra `Cargo.toml` manifests to workspaces which should also be vendored and synced to the output.
+Terminate the list with `--`.
 {{/option}}

 {{#option "`--no-delete`" }}